Locus standi: the question of Israel’s public response to antisemitic incidents in early Israeli diplomacy, 1950–1960 by Tom Eshed

 The essay discusses the part taken by Gabriel Bach, a former Israel Supreme Court justice and a former state attorney who passed away last year, in the prosecution of Nazi criminals in Israel.
 While Bach's part in the Eichmann trial is well known, the essay spotlights his role in other cases.
 Some of these cases are well known, though Bach's part in them is hidden, while other cases have been relegated to the margins of collective memory.
 Analyzing Bach's part in these four affairs, the essay points out how collective memory is formed and suggests ways that the law helps to shape it.

-"'Coming to Terms with the Nazi Past'?: The West German Compensation Policy in the Long 1950s" by Iris Nachum
+"Coming to Terms with the Nazi Past'?: The West German Compensation Policy in the Long 1950s" by Iris Nachum

 Studies in Jewish History and Culture, Vol. 70, 29.09.2021